ByteRookie/AGS_Service/README.md

 # Changelog

-### v1.3.1
+### v1.3.2
 - Added optional `AGS Actions` switch when sensors are enabled
 - Room switches now directly join/unjoin speakers
-- Turning a room switch off also pauses and clears the speaker playlist
+- Turning the final room off also pauses and clears its playlist
+- Removed the primary speaker retry delay

 ### v1.3.0
 - Added schedule entity support and auto-start when the schedule turns on